-This semester, there are 4 lab sections.
-Three of the lab sections will meet in-person for 3 hours.
-One of the lab sections will be online only.
+This semester, there are 4 online lab sections.
+Three of the lab sections will meet synchronously for ~2h40min hours.
+One of the lab sections will be asynchronous.
 You must attend the lab section for which you are registered.
 Each lab will cover a chapter from Global Warming: Understanding the Forecast, with online problems taken from the end of each chapter.
 You are expected to come to lab having read the week's chapter and being ready with questions about the concepts.